 2. Talk to Your Stylist

-After coming up with your vision and images, bring them to your stylist.
-While you may think how to make your hair thinner is as easy as 1,2,3, think again.
+After coming up with your vision and images, talk to your stylist.
+While you may think about how to make your hair thinner is as easy as 1-2-3, think again.
 A stylist can provide you with the proper consultation you need before carrying out the process on how to get thinner hair.
 Tell them exactly what you want, and your concerns and they will point you in the right direction.
 Reach out to your stylist and schedule a virtual consultation!
 He or she can guide you through the process and ensure you get it right.
 This is also a great way to support your stylist while social distancing!

 3. Invest in the Right Thinning Shears